techstackmedia/react-front-to-back/README.md

 ## Usage

-In this section, we will explore how to use JSX to efficiently display images, text, and utilize attributes in JSX elements.
-Additionally, we will delve into the process of transpiling JSX code into plain JavaScript that can be easily understood by the browser.
+**Using React Devtools:**

-- If you open the react dev tool, you will see the component tree with App the parent component and FeedbackItem and Header as the children components to the App component.
-You will also see the props passed in Header and the state used in the FeedbackItem in the React Devtools
+- If you open the React Devtools, you will see the component tree with `App` as the parent component and `FeedbackItem` and `Header` as the children components of the `App` component.
+You will also see the props passed to `Header` and the state used in `FeedbackItem` in the React Devtools.

-let's update state
+**Updating State:**

+- You can update the state in the `App` component using the `useState` hook to manage the feedback data dynamically.
+For example, you can add, remove, or modify feedback items by updating the `feedback` state.

 ## Contributing